 - The transport is extensible for large deployments up to at least 1000+ nodes and 1+ km of total wiring length.

 - The transport should support efficient broadcasting since this is the primary method of data exchange for UAVCAN.
 There must be facilities for efficient traffic filtering both in the end nodes and in the auxiliary network equipment (e.g., packet switches).

-Wireless transports should also be considered, either standalone or as a heterogeneous redundancy; the initial set of requirements is stemming from the properties of our target vehicular applications:
+Wireless transports should also be considered as either standalone or redundantly heterogeneous.
+The initial set of requirements stemmed from the properties of our target vehicular applications and included:

 - Same latency requirements.

 - Operating range up to 100 meters.